uhuohuy/GazPNE2/README.md

 datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/. datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.

-Test our unannotated data: Set <*input*> to 6,7,8,9,10,11,12,13, or 14.
-This is because the datasets are too large and they are thus divided into multiple groups.

-[6] correspond to CrisisNLP

-[7-9] correspond to HumAID dataset

-[10-14] correspond to COVID-19 dataset

 The other parameters are the probability thresholds used in our approach.
 You can just keep the default value.